snapetech/slskdn/README.md

 - Add to Home Screen on iOS/Android, standalone mode

 ## Quick Start
+Getting started is simple—we don't believe in gatekeeping.

 ### Arch Linux (AUR)
 **Drop-in replacement for slskd** — preserves your existing config at `/var/lib/slskd/`.